- All News

 - Reflections From a Recent BIPOC Grad Student Roundtable

 - 3 Ways LSA Connect Will Help Launch Your Career

 Career Exploration: What is it?

 According to the Hub, career exploration can be defined as the process of learning about career paths, job functions, industries, fields, and roles that can help clarify your professional interests, goals, and aspirations.
-How can a student embark on exploration?
-In any way: Google searching careers; browsing LSA Connect, Handshake or LinkedIn; connecting with working professionals to inquire about their careers; or trying out part-time jobs or internships.
-The catalyst for career exploration is drawing knowledge from virtually any connection, experience, or opportunity you intentionally pursue or unintentionally encounter.
-Every learning gained helps push the process of career exploration further.
+There are many ways students can embark on exploration: Google searching careers; browsing LSA Connect, Handshake or LinkedIn; connecting with working professionals to inquire about their careers; or trying out part-time jobs or internships.
+The catalyst for career exploration is drawing knowledge from virtually any connection or opportunity you intentionally pursue or unintentionally encounter.
+Every experience helps push the process of career exploration further.